-Name of Local School District: Pontiac City School District
+Name of Local School District: Mt.
+Morris LEA

-Name of Intermediate School District: Oakland Intermediate School District
+Name of Intermediate School District: Genesee Intermediate School District

-- 3. It is acknowledged and agreed that the following information about this site is provided on the following pages, and must be provided to the satisfaction of the University Board to continue to operate as a public school in this state:

-- A. Size of building -

-- B. Floor plan -

-- C. Description of rooms -

-- D. Copy of lease or purchase agreement -

-- E. Name of local school district in which school is located -

-- F. Name of intermediate school district in which school is located -
+- 3. It is acknowledged and agreed that the following information about this site is provided on the following pages, and must be provided to the satisfaction of the University Board to continue to operate as a public school in this state: - A. Size of building 32,108 square feet (all buildings) - B. Floor plan see attached - C. Description of rooms see attached - D. Copy of lease or purchase agreement see attached - E. Name of local school district in which school is located Mt.
+Morris LEA - F. Name of intermediate school district in which school is located Genesee Intermediate School District